-Starting with the Creek Indian tribes onto the early 1800s, settlers quickly began to establish themselves in Montgomery.
+Starting with the Creek Indian tribes in the early 1800s, settlers quickly established themselves in Montgomery.
 The city was incorporated on December 3, 1819.
-Most recently, the American Civil Rights Movement of the mid 1950’s began and ended in Montgomery.
+The American Civil Rights Movement of the mid-1950s began and ended in Montgomery.

 Mobile is positioned right below Montgomery and has a population of approximately

 195,111.
 This city was settled by the French in 1702.
-Mobile has the 9th largest port in the country and it’s only about 32 miles from the Gulf of Mexico coast.
+Mobile has the 9th largest port in the country, only about 32 miles from the Gulf of Mexico coast.

-Based on the state’s census, Huntsville is expected to take over for largest city in Alabama in the next 10 years.
+Based on the state’s census, Huntsville is expected to become the largest city in Alabama in the next 10 years.
 Located in Madison County, Huntsville is home to around 188,000 residents.

-Huntsville is known as the “rocket capital of the world” largely due to the George C. Marshall Space Flight Center in the city.
+Huntsville is known as the “rocket capital of the world” largely due to the city’s George C. Marshall Space Flight Center.
 Visitors are welcome to tour the facility, experience interactive exhibits and explore old artifacts.

 Housing Market in Alabama

-If you’re moving to Alabama, you are in luck with the housing market.
-Birmingham is deemed one of the most affordable cities in the U.S. Currently, the home prices are at a historical low.
+If you’re moving to Alabama, you are lucky with the housing market.
+Birmingham is deemed one of the most affordable cities in the U.S. Home prices are historically low.

 However, 46% of Alabama’s population are renters.
-Unfortunately the rental rate is on the rise, and the demand for rentals is currently high.
-The average monthly rent for a furnished 900 square home in a luxury preferred area is around $1,550.
-However, the same type of apartment in a less populated area is only around $920.
+Unfortunately, the rental rate is rising, and the demand for rentals is currently high.
+The average monthly rent for a furnished 900-square-foot home in a luxury preferred area is around $1,550.
+However, the same apartment type in a less populated area is only around $920.